Hoverbear/hoverbear.org/_posts/2017-04-06-the-path-to-rust-on-the-web.md

 Notice how this doesn't include strings or other more satisfying types.
 That's ok!
 We can still use a function called `Module.cwrap` to define the parameters and expected return values of the wasm exported functions.

-Writing this interaction code means that on the Rust side of things we have to treat it as though we're interacting with C. This can make some things a bit complicated, on the bright side it means writing more (native) FFI later will be much easier.
+Writing this interaction code means that on the Rust side of things we have to treat it as though we're interacting with C. This can make some things a bit complicated, on the bright side it means writing more FFI (foreign function interfaces) later will be much easier.

 So, let's write a basic function which returns a String from Rust into Javascript.